Skip to main content

 • offer training tools for analyst competency

-Linking data directly to a stable homogeneous material facilitates the development of quality control metrics for peptide and metabolite identification, bioinformatics, and systematic workflow evaluation.
+Linking data directly to a stable homogeneous material facilitates the development of quality control metrics for identification, bioinformatics, and systematic workflow evaluation.

 Programs and Activities

-NIST promotes best practices in metabolomics and proteomics to expand technological capabilities within the omics space.
-Our work extends broadly to other scientific sectors and is further described in the following programs/projects.
+NIST promotes best practices in metabolomics and proteomics to expand technological capabilities.
+Our work extends broadly to multiple scientific sectors and is further described in the following programs/projects/activities.

-• Metabolomics Quality Assurance and Quality Control Materials (MetQual) Program The NIST MetQual Program has been created to demonstrate and improve the comparability of metabolomics measurements for industry, government, and academic laboratories through the use of NIST Reference Materials and Data (RMDs).
+• Metabolomics Quality Assurance and Quality Control Materials (MetQual) Program The NIST MetQual Program demonstrates and improves the comparability of metabolomics measurements for industry, government, and academic laboratories through the use of NIST Reference Materials and Data.

-• Molecular Innovation in Agriculture Building off existing pan-genomic and transcriptomic resources, NIST can provide insight at the protein and metabolite level into complex infectious agent-vector-plant problems that plague agricultural sectors across the US.
+• Molecular Innovation in Agriculture NIST is developing best practices to investigate the protein and metabolite molecular markers of complex infectious agent-vector-plant problems that plague agricultural sectors across the US.
 These novel solutions will provide security to our economy, resilience against existing and emerging diseases, and long-term production sustainability.

-• Omics Technology to Advance Aquaculture NIST aspires to expand the nation’s aquaculture industry by utilizing state-of-the-art omics technology.
-This will help to enhance the science of aquaculture, leading to faster industry growth.
-The focus is on answering crucial questions related to aquaculture production, ranging from fish nutrition and health to reproduction.
+• Omics Technology to Advance Aquaculture NIST is utilizing state-of-the-art omics technology to enhance the science of aquaculture, leading to faster industry growth.
+The focus is on using and developing measurement technologies to answer crucial questions related to aquaculture production, ranging from fish nutrition and health to reproduction.

 • Single-Cell Omics The new NIST CHO cell line expressing NIST mAb has created an opportunity to create the first-of-its-kind single-cell omics standard.
-Ongoing work will characterize the material at the protein level and validate its potential use as a single-cell QC material.
+NIST is working to characterize the material at the protein level and validate its potential use as a single-cell QC material to enhance manufacturing development and fundamental research.

-• Comparative Mammalian Proteome Aggregator Resource (CoMPARe) Program NIST is developing a portal to enable researchers to mine high-quality proteomic data from phylogenetically diverse species, to identify advantageous biological adaptations and drive human biomedical breakthroughs.
+• Comparative Mammalian Proteome Aggregator Resource (CoMPARe) Program NIST is developing a resource for researchers to mine high-quality proteomic data from phylogenetically diverse species.
+This resource assists in uncovering the molecular roots of beneficial biological adaptations which can be used to drive human biomedical breakthroughs.

 Outreach and Affiliations